🏠

 Context

-What this is: Central documentation describing the structure, guarantees, and generated artifacts of a production-grade Python library built and enforced using Hydra Forge.
+What this is: Central documentation describing the structure, guarantees, and generated artifacts of a production-grade Hydra Forge Python library.

 Baseline: Embedded CPython 3.13.x · Windows 10 / 11 (x64)